arunsupe/semantic-grep/Readme.md

 ## Configuration

-`sgrep` can be configured using a JSON file.
+`w2vgrep` can be configured using a JSON file.
 By default, it looks for `config.json` in the current directory, "$HOME/.config/semantic-grep/config.json" and "/etc/semantic-grep/config.json".

 ## Word Embedding Model

 ### Quick start:
-`sgrep` requires a word embedding model in __binary__ format.
+`w2vgrep` requires a word embedding model in __binary__ format.
 The default model loader uses the model file's extension to determine the type (.bin, .8bit.int).
 A few compatible model files are provided in this repo ([models/](models/)).
 Download one of the .bin files from the `models/` directory and update the path in config.json.

 Note: `git clone` will not download the large binary model files unless git lfs is installed in your machine.
 If you do not want to install git-lfs, just manually download the model .bin file and place it in the correct folder.

 ### Support for multiple languages:
 Facebook's fasttext group have published word vectors in [157 languages](https://fasttext.cc/docs/en/crawl-vectors.html) - an amazing resource.
 I want to host these files on my github account, but alas, they are too big and $$$.
-Therefore, I have provided a small go program, [fasttext-to-bin](model_processing_utils/), that can make `sgrep` compatible binary models from this. (note: use the text files with "__.vec.gz__" extension, not the binary ".bin.gz" files)
+Therefore, I have provided a small go program, [fasttext-to-bin](model_processing_utils/), that can make `w2vgrep` compatible binary models from this. (note: use the text files with "__.vec.gz__" extension, not the binary ".bin.gz" files)

 ```bash
 # e.g., for a French model: